Goals

 and gpio_interrupt

 uses an array of function pointers, one per-index.
-The client who wants to use interrupts must implements a handler function and registers it with the dispatcher.
+The client who wants to use interrupts implements a handler function and registers it with the dispatcher.
 The dispatcher stores the client's function pointer in the array at the associated index.
-When an event occurs, the dispatch invokes the handler at that index.
+When an event occurs, the dispatch invokes the handler function at that index.
 In the top-level interrupts

 module, the interrupt source number is the index into the array of handlers.
 In the gpio_interrupt